-To connect to a remote AMC server after you have launched the client

-1 In the Connect to Server dialog box, type the network name or IP address of the remote server.

-If you type the IP address of a Scalar i2000 or a Pathlight VX, you will not be able to manage your SAN.
-The servers installed on the Scalar i2000 and the Pathlight VX are used to manage library operations only.
+- 1 In the Connect to Server dialog box, type the network name or IP address of the remote server. - Note If you type the IP address of an i-platform library, you will not be able to manage your SAN.
+The servers installed on i-platform libraries are used to manage library operations. - 2 Select OK. - Note If your client is already launched, you can display the dialog box by selecting the Session menu, and then selecting Connect to Server. - 3 Proceed to Logging on on page 17.

-Select OK.

-If your client is already launched, you can display the dialog box by selecting the Session menu, and then selecting Connect to Server.

-3 Proceed to Logging on on page 17.